src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/integrating-your-original-aws-account.md

 3. Attach the managed AdministratorAccess policy to this new role

-You can follow those steps in the AWS Console or implement this policy using your original AWS account's CloudFormation or Terraform infrastructure.
-Once you've done so, reap the security benefits of disabling any long-lived access keys your original AWS account's IAM users have.
+This manual change in the AWS Console, which would usually be distasteful, has paved the way for Substrate to manage your original AWS account, especially this Administrator role.
+To complete the integration, run <code>substrate create-account -domain <em>domain</em> -environment <em>environment</em> -quality <em>quality</em> -number <em>12-digit-account-number</em></code> to tag your original AWS account, manage its Administrator and Auditor roles, and generate its basic Terraform directory structure.

-After you've completed these steps, your original AWS account is part of your Substrate-managed AWS organization.
-It's not presumed to be totally interoperable, though, so Substrate will not take any actions against it automatically.
-You'll be able to assume roles in it using <code>substrate assume-role -number <em>12-digit-account-number</em></code>, though, which is enough for most folks to realize the security benefits of Substrate by removing all their IAM users and long-lived AWS access keys.
+After you've completed these steps, your original AWS account is part of your Substrate-managed AWS organization, just like any other service account.

 <section class="table">
     <section id="previous">